dchroninger/kakeibo-turbo/README.md

 # Kakeibo Budgeting Tool

-This project is to go through the entire SLDC for a tool I would find useful.
+This project is to go through the entire SDLC for a tool I would find useful.
 My goal is to go through design, development, deployment, and back again.
 Kakeibo Budget is mostly a personal passion project, with specific features in mind.

 ## What's Inside?